plexguide/Unraid_Intel-ARC_Deployment/README.md

   </a>
 </p>

-Good to see if anyone remembers the prior project; was exhausting.
-Unraid leads the way!
+Good to see if anyone remembers the prior project; was exhausting!

+`PlexGuide will slowly come back as PG11 via - https://github.com/plexguide/PlexGuide.com`

 ## NOTE